 The island of Supetar has a restaurant, shaded terrace, basketball court, football field, and restrooms.
 A ship stops on the island as part of the regular boat between Dubrovnik and Cavtat.
 This is a good option for those who want to escape the congested beaches of the mainland.

 Other trips can be arranged via a boat rental.

 Kayaks, paddle boards, and other gear can be rented near the tip of the Rat Peninsula (next to the Beach Bar Little Star).

 Active types would love this hike to the summit of Stražišće peak.
 The hike is considered hard and it can take up to 5 hours to complete.
 Use proper footwear as the path is rocky.

-Instructions to reach the trail from Cavtat’s bus station can be found in here.
+Instructions to reach the trail from Cavtat’s bus station can be found here.
 The trail can also be accessed from the Obod area (from the main road D8).
 Get more details at the Tourist Information Center.

 Cavtat Restaurants: What to Eat